-"High Deductible Health Plan" is a medical plan that has a higher deductible and a lower premium than a traditional medical plan (e.g., PPO).
+"High Deductible Health Plan" is a medical plan that has a higher deductible and a lower premium than a traditional medical plan.

 "Home Health Care" means part-time, intermitted Skilled Nursing Care, services, and supplies provided by a licensed Home Health Care Agency, which is not considered Custodial Care as defined in this section.